Rock Island Plow Co.

 Below: Catalog 42 circa 1925?
 This catalog was scanned and is available free of charge by University of Illinois Champaign-Urbana.
 This scan is frequently seen in CD format on Ebay.
 It can be downloaded and read Here free of charge.

-Below: 1912 Rock Island Plow Co Cook Book (Click to download)
+Left: 1912 Rock Island Plow Co Cook Book (Click to download)